sitaramp/dotfiles-local/README.md

-### Intro
+### Introduction

 Quick terminal setup to get started.
-Use off the self components and keep tweaks to minimum to reduce maintenance.
+Use off-the-shelve components and keep local changes to a minimum thus reducing maintenance.
-These files are modeled after https://github.com/statico/dotfiles
+These files are modeled after https://github.com/statico/dotfiles and thoughbot.

 ### Installation